philippe44/AirConnect/README.md

 Many have asked for a way to do video/audio synchronisation so that UPnP (Sonos) players can be used as speakers when playing video on a computer or tablet (YouTube for example).
 Due to this RTP-to-HTTP bridging, this cannot be done as the exact time when an audio frame is played cannot be controlled on the HTTP client.
 AirPlay speakers can achieve that because the iPhone/iPad/MAC player will  "delay" the video by a known amount, send the audio in advance (usually 2 sec) and then control the exact time when this audio is output by the speaker.
 But although AirConnect has the exact request timing and maintains synchronization with the player, it cannot "relay" that synchronization to the speakers.
 UPnP protocol does not allow this and Sonos has not made their protocol public.
 Sometimes you might get lucky because the video-to-audio delay will almost match the HTTP player delay, but it is not reproductible and will not be stable over time.

 ## Compiling from source
+It's a Makefile-oriented build, and there is a bash script (built.sh) and Windows one (build.cmd).
+The bash script is intended for cross-platform build and you might be able to call directly your native compiler, but have a look at the command line in the build.sh to make sure it can work.

 Please see [here](https://github.com/philippe44/cross-compiling/blob/master/README.md#organizing-submodules--packages) to know how to rebuild my apps in general